Skip to content

 Input Matching Rules v2.0.0

 GripMock provides powerful input matching capabilities to control stub responses.
-Use equals, contains, and matches rules to create precise request matching patterns that work with the data field in gRPC requests.
+Use equals, contains, matches, glob, and anyOf rules to create precise request matching patterns that work with the data field in gRPC requests.

 Basic Syntax